Return to Home Return to Overview Strategy Guide

 Sub 10% Phase

-During this phase you only have to deal with Greer’s attacks (and Ereg’s if he’s alive), but because Greer often has a lot of Empowered stacks at this point, every attack is deadly, especially Stomp the Growth.
+While this phase is functionally identical to a main phase, the time limit means that it must be approached in a fundamentally different manner.
+You only have to deal with attacks from Greer (and Ereg if he's alive); because Greer often has a lot of Empowered stacks at this point, every attack is deadly, especially Stomp the Growth.

 List of Mechanics